omarelnokrashy/Fine-Grained-Fruit-Quality-Assessment/README.md

 | AlexNet | 0.9204 | 0.91 | 0.93 |
 | Inception | 0.7457 | 0.77 | 0.78 |

-[cite_start]The AlexNet model performed well in early training but showed signs of overfitting, while the Inception model offered a good balance of accuracy and computational efficiency but did not achieve high accuracy[cite: 113, 114].
+[cite_start]The AlexNet model performed well in early training but showed signs of overfitting with deeper layers[cite: 113]. [cite_start]The Inception model offered a good balance of accuracy and computational efficiency, but did not achieve high accuracy[cite: 114].